GabrielSoares-Dev/Boilerplate-nestjs-serverless/README.md

 ### Prerequisites
 - Node.js (>=18.x)
 - Docker and Docker Compose
-- PostgreSQL (or any other Prisma-supported database)
+- MySQL (or any other Prisma-supported database)

 ### Installation
 1. Clone the repository: